ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 the RNG is seeded before being used.
 This occurs in each iteration.
 In this way, all generators have their state controlled by the main generator, and therefore, **the unique seed** supplied by the user.
 This is another example, running the same machine and also 4 threads.
-The average total time is 3m 15s, a wooping reduction of ~57%.
+The average total time is 3m 15s, a whooping reduction of ~57%.

 .. ref-code-block::